4 December, 2019

 Method

-7. Fill with the vegetable broth and cook for about 10 minutes until the beetroot is soft.
+3. Fill the pot with the vegetable broth and cook for about 10 minutes until the beetroot is soft.

-8. Add the single cream and the freshly grated ginger
+4. Add the single cream and the freshly grated ginger.
+Bring to the boil again and puree.
+Season if necessary.

 Serve